 - Monitoring and followup with participants: After arranging for needed services, the connector may occasionally contact the person to verify that they are working out.
 Participants can also call the community connector if any problems arise.

 - Monitoring and support of community connectors: Tri-County's executive director closely monitors the activities of the community connectors to ensure their effectiveness and help resolve problems as they arise.
 All community connectors are required to call in to organization's headquarters at least once a day to detail their activities.
-In addition, community connectors attend weekly in-person meetings to discuss new developments and share lessons and strategies, and they go to periodic training sessions (see the the Planning and Development Process section for more details on training).
+In addition, community connectors attend weekly in-person meetings to discuss new developments and share lessons and strategies, and they go to periodic training sessions (see the Planning and Development Process section for more details on training).

 ResultsDuring a 3-year period, no program participants required nursing home placement, and, based on comparisons between participants and a similar group of nonparticipants, the program meaningfully reduced health care costs and generated a positive return on investment (ROI).